CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** Wardrobe: Sassi Pet [https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;sassi&#95;pet.png](https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;sassi&#95;pet.png)
 - **Recommendations:** HOW.
 HOW CAN YOU NOT.
 KITTY! (... and, y'know, unlocking subsequent Seasons of the Hunt.
 But.
 KITTY!)

+###Curator's Catalog Cache 2/2  - HuntS1.2

+- **Location:** Elder Library
+- **Quest Path:** (open via Hunt Trail HuntS1 The Curator of Elder Library) • HuntS1.2 Curator's Catalog Collections • **Curator's Catalog Cache 2/2**
+- **Type:** Collection
+- **Requirements:** Deliver 5 each Nezthai Claws, Saliva Vials, Gobkey Trinkets, and Rusty Pendants
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:**  Huh, hadn't figured that there would be a series with these collection quests.
+(Note that when Part 1 came out, it wasn't labeled as such.)
+The Gobkey Trinkets are easy to get, and the Rusty Pendants will gradually accrue as you open chests in Mama Tree (with decent Luck); Saliva Vials are easy to farm but increasingly widely used, and Nezthai Claws are something you'll already need quite a few of to complete all the quests this round.
+But if that's not off-putting, go for it!

+###Curator's Catalog Collections 1/2  - HuntS1.2

+- **Location:** Elder Library
+- **Quest Path:** (open via Hunt Trail HuntS1 The Curator of Elder Library) • **Curator's Catalog Collections** • HuntS1.2 Curator's Catalog Cache 2/2
+- **Type:** Collection
+- **Requirements:** Deliver 3 Essence, 1 Spider Poison, 3 Lorsa Fur, 1 Tambo Mane, and 5 Claws
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:**  This is mostly "put excess materials to good use", in my book; a lot of these materials will have been gathered with the quests to break into the Elder Library, so hurrah to that having a use for even experienced Hunt followers!
+(Also: chain, so weigh the benefits of the sequels.)

 ### Curator's Family - HuntS1

 - **Location:** Elder Library